koenrane/KR-new-site/content/insights-from-modern-principles-of-economics.md

 <br/>Figure: Economics is important.
 And I'm unconvinced by the [criticism of these numbers](https://www.vox.com/future-perfect/2019/2/12/18215534/bill-gates-global-poverty-chart) which I read.

 ![](https://assets.turntrout.com/static/images/posts/mhahalue4g3l4gnvbujg.avif)
 <br/>Figure: Growth is important.
-More precisely, I argue that good economic policy $\to$ RGDP/capita growth $\to$ reduction in poverty and increase in well-being.
+More precisely, I argue that good economic policy -> RGDP/capita growth -> reduction in poverty and increase in well-being.
 Thus, economic policy is important to get right.
 Some economists seem to know how to get certain areas of economic policy right, and so I think it's worth learning from them.

 ![](https://assets.turntrout.com/static/images/posts/htfmtdtntpqpmr2mlqxl.avif)
 <br/>Figure: Doubly amazing given hedonic treadmill & the higher expectations of people in wealthier nations.